CS 245

 cd /etcYou can verify that you're where you think you are by running the print working directory command:

-command, list the files in /etc
+Using the ls command, list the files in /etc. Too many to

 fit on a single screen?
 Pipe the output to the paging program: